eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/right_pane_config.rst

 .. note::

    Visibility is controlled by alias, not by internal entity identifier.
-If two or more entities of the same kind share the same alias toggling that entry hides or shows all entities that carry that alias simultaneously.
+If two or more entities of the same kind share the same alias, toggling that entry hides or shows all entities that carry that alias simultaneously.

 * **Collapsible sections** that can be expanded or collapsed by clicking the section header.
 * An **Actions** section with two bulk buttons: